unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 - Observer Pattern: This pattern is used to notify observers (e.g., the View) of state changes in the subject (Model).
 A `GameController` detects an entity's state change, and the `GameView` receives an update notification to render the new visual state.

+- Template Pattern: Used to define the skeleton of an algorithm in the superclass, still letting subclasses override specific steps of the algorithm without changing its overall structure; this allows adherence to the DRY principle.
+This has been used for the Entity hierarchy in the Model (`Entity → EntityImpl → (CharacterImpl -> EnemyImpl, PlayerImpl), (ItemImpl -> PowerUpImpl, ProjectileImpl)`) and the Sprite Manager adjacent classes in the View (`SpriteManager → AbstractSpriteManager → DefaultSpriteManager, SpriteManagerEnemy, SpriteManagerPlayer, SpriteManagerPowerUp, SpriteManagerProjectile`).

 - Factory Pattern: Used to create new entity instances without exposing the creation logic to the rest of the application.
 For example, the GameController requests new entities from a `ProjectileFactory`, which then creates and returns them to the World. `EnemyFactory`, `ProjectileFactory`, `PowerUpFactory` are invoked by the controller or attack handlers to mint domain objects.

 - Command Pattern: This pattern translates user actions into command objects that are executed by a handler.
 An InputHandler captures a user action, which is then processed by the GameController to create a command for a Player to execute.